Stereotypes of groups within the United States: Stereotypes of Latinas

-Latinas, or Latin American women, are often stereotyped as house keepers or maids and are hyper sexualized.
-These stereotypes of Latin American women are fueled by their appearances in pop culture, specifically the roles they are given in TV.
-A major example of this is the movie, "Maid in Manhattan" which features a hispanic maid, acted by Jennifer Lopez, as one of the main characters of the movie.
-The media will also portray Latina's in a sexual manner, consistently showing them in tight fitting, revealing clothes.
-A prime example of this is Gloria, in the show Modern Family.
-In this show Gloria consistently wears revealing clothes and high heels, while being hot-headed.
-The media in our society has continues to push this image of Latina's as super sexy, with a voluptuous figure, always wearing a low-cut, skin-tight dress.
+Latinas, or Latin American women, are often stereotyped in popular culture as housekeepers or maids and are hypersexualized.
+An example is the movie Maid in Manhattan (2002), which features a Hispanic maid, portrayed by Jennifer Lopez, as one of the main characters.
+The media also often portray Latinas in a sexual manner, consistently showing them in tight fitting, revealing clothes.
+An example is the sitcom Modern Family, in which a character played by Sofia Vergara consistently wears revealing clothes and high heels and is hotheaded.
+The media in American society has continued to push an image of Latinas as sexually attractive, with voluptuous figures and wearing revealing clothing.